Kwanikaze/Prover9Mace4DatasetGenerator/README.md

 For example if you installed Prover9 at C:/

-For a detailed motivation of this work and the overall findings, please refer to the given Report.pdf

 ## For given ontologies, generating datasets with Mace4 and evaluating Prover9's performance to detect inconsistencies within the dataset
 You only needs to edit the specified lines in **DatasetGeneratorAndBenchMarks.py** and provide .in files.